TheSolipsist/horse-or-human/README.md

 # horse-or-human

-Building a neural network trained using the horse or human Kaggle dataset.
+Training a neural network on the horse or human Kaggle dataset.